-Give to the person you are accountable to (Pam, Ninaor YanYan) who will then contact the relevant people.
+Give to the person you are accountable to who will then contact the relevant people.

 Last but not least you may need to chat to someone pastorally about what you have experienced.
 Whoever you feel most appropriate for you to go to and share this with is fine, however we would ask that you do not use the real names of the people involved.
-You can also book time in with the Safeguarding Coordinator (Elizabeth or Nina) if you feel this would help clarify things with you.
-They have experience in dealing with these situations more regularly than others so they could offer a constructive and supportive time for you if needed.
+You can also book time in with the Safeguarding Coordinator (see Appendix G)